-Configure Privilege Elevation Logging to the Windows Event Log Setting You can enable Privilege elevation logging to the Windows event log to have the details on elevated application launches logged to the Windows event log.
+Configure Privilege Elevation Logging to the Windows Event Log Setting You can configure User Environment Manager to log the details of elevated application launches and, if desired, de-elevated child processes.

 Configure Certificate Support for Mandatory Profiles Setting You can enable the use of personal certificates in a mandatory profile.
 In addition to enabling this support, you also must create a Flex configuration file with the Personal Certificates Windows Common Setting.